awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/lifecycle-hooks.md

 ### Keeping Instances in a Wait State<a name="lifecycle-hook-wait-state"></a>

 Instances can remain in a wait state for a finite period of time\.
 The default is 1 hour \(3600 seconds\)\.
 You can adjust this time in the following ways:
 + Set the heartbeat timeout for the lifecycle hook when you create the lifecycle hook\.
-With the [put\-lifecycle\-hook](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html) command, use the `--heartbeat-timeout` parameter\.
-With the PutLifecycleHook operation, use the `HeartbeatTimeout` parameter\.
+With the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/put-lifecycle-hook.html) command, use the `--heartbeat-timeout` parameter\.
+With the `PutLifecycleHook` operation, use the `HeartbeatTimeout` parameter\.
-+ Continue to the next state if you finish before the timeout period ends, using the [complete\-lifecycle\-action](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/complete-lifecycle-action.html) command or the CompleteLifecycleAction operation\.
++ Continue to the next state if you finish before the timeout period ends, using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/complete-lifecycle-action.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/complete-lifecycle-action.html) command or the `CompleteLifecycleAction` operation\.
-+ Restart the timeout period by recording a heartbeat, using the [record\-lifecycle\-action\-heartbeat](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html) command or the RecordLifecycleActionHeartbeat operation\.
++ Restart the timeout period by recording a heartbeat, using the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/record-lifecycle-action-heartbeat.html) command or the `RecordLifecycleActionHeartbeat` operation\.
 This increments the heartbeat timeout by the timeout value specified when you created the lifecycle hook\.
 For example, if the timeout value is 1 hour, and you call this command after 30 minutes, the instance remains in a wait state for an additional hour, or a total of 90 minutes\.

 The maximum amount of time that you can keep an instance in a wait state is 48 hours or 100 times the heartbeat timeout, whichever is smaller\.